 Single Level Sorting is nothing but sorting only one column at a time.
 Sort by employee name is one level sorting.

 I have sales data based on the product.
-It includes product name and how many units sold in a month.
+It includes product names and how many units sold in a month.
 I want to sort the sort based on the Units Sold column from largest to smallest.

-Step 1: Select the data from A1 to B28.
+- Select the data from A1 to B28.

-Step 2: Go to Data tab and Sort.
-Use the shortcut key in excel to open the sort option.
+- Go to the Data tab and Sort.
+Use the shortcut key in excelUse The Shortcut Key In ExcelAn Excel shortcut is a technique of performing a manual task in a quicker way. to open the sort option.
 The shortcut key is ALT + D + S.

-Step 4: Click on Sort by drop-down list and select the word Units Sold.
+- Click on Sort by drop-down list and select the word Units Sold.

 Sort Numbers in Excel Example #2 – Multi-Level Sorting